Azure-Samples/contoso-chat/README.md

     ```
  1. Verify that your application was provisioned correctly.
     - Visit the [Azure Portal](https://portal.azure.com) and verify the resource group (above) was created.
-    - Visit the [Azure AI Studio](https://ai.azure.com/build) site and verify the AI project was created.
+    - Visit the [Azure Container Apps](https://ai.azure.com/build) site and verify the AI project was created.
   1. **Congratulations!** Your setup step is complete.

 ### Local Development